Harrying of the North: Background

 Possibly emboldened by the fighting in the north, rebellions broke out in other parts of the country.
 William sent earls to deal with problems in Dorset, Shrewsbury and Devon, while he dealt with rebels in the Midlands and Stafford.

-Edgar Ætheling had sought assistance from the king of Denmark, Sweyn II, a nephew of King Canute.
+Edgar Ætheling had sought assistance from King Sweyn II of Denmark.
 Sweyn assembled a fleet of ships under the command of his sons.
 The fleet sailed up the east coast of England raiding as they went.
 The Danes with their English allies retook the city of York.
 Then, in the winter of 1069, William marched his army from Nottingham to York with the intention of engaging the rebel army.
 However, by the time William's army had reached York, the rebel army had fled, with Edgar returning to Scotland.
-As they had nowhere suitable on land to stay for the winter, the Danes decided to go back to their ships in the Humber Estuary.
-After negotiation with William, it was agreed that, if he made payment to them, then they would go home to Denmark without a fight.
-With the Danes having returned home, William then turned to the rebels.
+As they had nowhere suitable on land to stay for the winter, the Danes decided to go back to their ships in the Humber estuary.
+William agreed to pay them a danegeld to return home without a fight.
+William then turned to the rebels.
 As they were not prepared to meet his army in pitched battle, he employed a strategy that would attack the rebel army's sources of support and their food supply.